-- Providing career development and counseling; - Guiding and encouraging the design and execution of an original, high quality, clinical research project; - Collaborating with the mentorship team to support the K12 Scholar; - Attending CCTS sponsored events including a mentor training program and an on-boarding session, as well as other meetings with program leaders and administrators as needed
+- Providing career development and counseling; - Guiding and encouraging the design and execution of an original, high quality, clinical research project; - Collaborating with the mentorship team to support the KL2 Scholar. - Attending CCTS sponsored events including a mentor training program and an on-boarding session, as well as other meetings with program leaders and administrators as needed.

-The letter of support from your lead mentor should acknowledge his or her understanding of these requirements and describe their mentoring plan for your development.
+The letter of support from your lead mentor should acknowledge his or her understanding of these requirements, and describe their mentoring plan for your development.
 The letter should also describe the Mentors experience with mentoring, including number of mentees.

-Biostatistician
+Biostatistician.
 Your mentorship team must include one biostatistician.

-At Least One Additional Member of the Mentorship Team
+At least One Additional member of the mentorship team

 The Mentorship Team provides additional expertise in the scientific area of research chosen for the project, complementary to the interests of the lead mentor.
 It is highly desirable that the other member of your Mentorship Team be drawn from another discipline so that he or she can provide transdisciplinary input into your project.
-Your mentorship team members may also include a university faculty member who is not a regular member of the graduate faculty (e.g., an adjunct professor), a university staff member or a qualified individual outside the university who can provide expertise in your discipline.
+Your mentorship team members may also include a University faculty member who is not a regular member of the graduate faculty (e.g., an adjunct professor), a University staff member, or a qualified individual outside the University who can provide expertise in your discipline.

-K12 Application Components: NIH Biosketches
+KL2 Application Components: NIH Biosketches

-You must upload (as PDFs) NIH formatted biosketches of yourself, your lead mentor and everyone else on your Mentor Team.
+You must upload (as PDFs) NIH formatted biosketches of yourself, your lead mentor, and everyone else on your Mentor Team.

-Biosketch forms and instructions can be found at https://grants.nih.gov/grants/forms/biosketch.htm
+Biosketch forms and instructions can be found here: https://grants.nih.gov/grants/forms/biosketch.htm